ulif/ulif.openoffice/src/ulif/openoffice/README.txt

 Here we 'fake' this install by using buildout, which will install the script in our test environment.

-To do so we creaze a `buildout.cfg` file:
+To do so we create a `buildout.cfg` file:

     >>> write('buildout.cfg',
     ... '''